AhmadMujtaba200210/login-form/README.md

 # login-form
-## this is an old way of creating REST API in Spring boot as now, Spring boot shifted to component based configuration so check my new repository jwt-2023,
+## Upgrading spring boot 2.7.3 to Spring boot 3.0.4
+check new repository for authentication and authorisation with JSON Web Token,

+Repo: jwt-2023,
 many more to come,

 #Thanks!